haniyakonain/gsoc-2025-dbpedia-final-report/README.md

 ### Personal Growth
 - **Consistency and Persistence:** Maintaining daily progress despite complex challenges by breaking problems into manageable components was crucial for success.
 - **Effective Mentorship:** Learning to ask specific, research-backed questions rather than vague requests led to more productive mentor discussions and faster problem resolution.
-- **Self-Confidence:** Overcoming initial overwhelm with multi-language parsing by trusting my ability to research and implement complex systems.
+- **Self-Confidence:** Overcoming initial overwhelm by trusting my abilities and gradual learning process.

 ## What's Left to Do